groundhoggwp/holler-box/readme.txt

 Embed anything into your Holler Box, including a feedback form or poll.

-**Design**

-Choose a notification box or a banner, customize

-**Analytics**
+**Impressions and Conversions**

 See how your messages are performing.
-Track link clicks, message opens, and more.
+Track views and conversions (link clicks and message opens) so you can optimize and improve.

 **Interactivity**